What are Hammer Toes?

 Do we perform Hammer Toes Surgery?

-Yes, bunion surgery is preformed in-office.
+Yes, hammer toe surgery is preformed in-office.
 Dr. David C Scherer, D.P.M utilizes the Minimal Incision Technique.
 This technique allows the doctor to preform the surgery in office.
 Please call in for a free consultation.
-Find photos of before and after listed below:

 What is the Minimal Incision Technique?

 The Minimal Incision Surgical Technique does not require pins, metal rods, screws, or plaster.
 Surgery is performed in-office and does not require any hospitalization.
 Dr. Scherer, D.P.M., P.A. may use one stick to close the surgical area, but this may vary from case to case.
 We use a local anesthetic so that the patient is awake throughout the entire procedure.
 The surgery may take 1-3 hours to perform.